-During my first visit to Yellowstone National Park twenty years ago, I fell in love with Old Faithful Inn the moment I saw it.
+During my first visit to Yellowstone National Park twenty years ago, I fell in love with Old Faithful Inn.
 So onto the bucket list it went and I vowed to spend the night one day.
 Luckily for me, I got to share the experience with my kids.

 For my last family trip to Yellowstone National Park, it was the first property I reserved.
-Then I planned the rest of my itinerary around my reservation.
-It is also one of the hardies reservations to get for the summer season.
+Then I planned the rest of my itinerary around that reservation.
+It is also one of the hardiest reservations to get for the summer season.
 I secured it after another reservation cancelled (so if you want to stay, check those frequently).